goproslowyo/infosecstreams.github.io/faq.md

 The project was started by [chadb_n00b](https://twitch.tv/chadb_n00b) and is currently maintained by GoProSlowYo.
 [GoProSlowYo](https://github.com/goproslowyo) currently maintains all the golang code in [secinfo](https://github.com/infosecstreams/secinfo), [streamstatus](https://github.com/infosecstreams/streamstatus), and [this](https://github.com/infosecstreams/infosecstreams.github.io) repository.

-## Can I join the OnlyFeet CTF Team and its thriving Discord community?
+## Can I join the n00bsec CTF Team and its thriving Discord community?

 Absolutely!
-The OnlyFeet CTF Team has a vibrant and active community on a Discord, OSINT it.
-Joining the community to engage in discussions, share knowledge, and participate with the OnlyFeet CTF Team and their activities.
+The n00bsec CTF Team has a vibrant and active community on a Discord, OSINT it.
+Joining the community to engage in discussions, share knowledge, and participate with the n00bsec CTF Team and their activities.
 The Discord server is an excellent platform to connect with like-minded individuals passionate about CTF challenges and information security.

 ## Where can I report issues?